Wednesday, December 27, 2017

 Packing Up With LGDs

 The Shields first came to my Nevada ranch several years ago to buy LGD pups to add to their existing LGD pack.
-They took home two sibling pups and returned for several more sets of sibling pairs and adult dogs over the years.
+They took home two sibling pups and returned for several more sets of sibling pairs and adult dogs over the years - a whopping total of seven dogs from me (!) including others.
 The breeds they have run and/or run currently include purebred Kuvasz, Maremma, and Anatolians; two purebred Spanish Mastiffs, four Spanish Mastiff x Maremma x Anatolian crosses, a purebred Pyrenean Mastiff, and two Border Collie herding dogs.
 They appreciate the variety of breeds and what each breed or cross brings to the table in terms of guarding style, unique individual temperaments and travelling ability.
 They also know the sensibility of running enough LGDs to do the job right.

 “The lighter breeds and crosses we run can cover more ground in this very steep country, and typically work the perimeters and patrol farther out,” Roberta says, “while the heavier mastiff breeds stick closer to the herd, bedding down with them.
 I like this because it means the goats are covered both from afar and up close.
 If a predator breaks through the first line of defense, they then have to contend with some even bigger dogs waiting for them with the goats.”